 A brand new version of the Vision software is available.
-Version 2 is initially available for Windows computers and a Mac version will follow.
+Version 2 is available for Windows and Mac computers.

 Vision v2 has been re-engineered to take advantage of recent developments in both Windows and macOS whilst retaining the same overall 'look and feel' (to make transition from version 1 easy for existing users)

 To watch videos and read about the improvements made in Vision v2 click here.

 We ran an anonymous survey of our advance user team and asked for their opinion on Vision version 2 - here are some results:

 "I think it has improved Vision massively , it is such an intuitive fantastic programme.
 Lots of features have made it quicker and easier to access extra information."

 "This is a significant enhancement to Vision.
 It has all the familiar features known to us so that the new features feel intuitive.
 It's smooth-acting and visually pleasing.
 The new word-processing tools feel natural.
 Of great benefit is the interface with the patient database."
 "Amazing piece of technology - the only software needed in clinic...."

 "Vision v2 is a definite improvement on the original Vision software with a new fresh look and enhanced feature"